 Orthopedic surgeons Joseph Guettler, M.D. and James Bicos, M.D. will be leading the study at Beaumont.

 The research study will look at damage to the knee’s hyaline articular cartilage, the smooth, white tissue that covers the ends of bones where they come together to form joints.
 Damage to this cartilage may be caused by an injury or repetitive motion.
 It is a common problem that results in pain and symptoms, such as swelling, locking of the knee and loss of knee function.
 Damaged hyaline cartilage has limited capacity to repair or restore itself.
 Left untreated, the damage may progressively worsen and may lead to chronic conditions such as osteoarthritis.
+Get in contact with a chiropractic that can help you alleviate your pain.

 To perform the procedure, the surgeon first obtains a sample of healthy cartilage from the patient’s knee.
 The small sample is treated and placed under special conditions in the laboratory that allow for cell growth.
 These cells are used to form a hyaline-like cartilage tissue implant that is in the shape of a small disc.
 The implant is then returned to the surgeon for surgical implantation into the patient’s injury site in the knee.